YuanYuanOwO/QuickShop-Hikari-Documents/docs/modules/shops/per-shop-perms-management.md

 QuickShop-Hikari has built-in groups below:

 * quickshop-hikari.blocked - All players in this shop will cannot purchase this shop.
-* quickshop-hiakri.everyone - All undefined players will have this group's permissions.
+* quickshop-hikari.everyone - All undefined players will have this group's permissions.
 * quickshop-hikari.staff - Use command `/quickshop staff` will add that player into this group.
 * quickshop-hikari.administrator - Exactly same permission with shop owner, can do almost everything on this shop.